NEURAL-Y/oceanic-bin/README.md

 | **MongoDB + Atlas SQL** | SQL querying over BSON via BI connector | Bolted on for BI tools, not a native query path |
 | **Prisma** | Unified syntax across multiple DB backends | Client/ORM layer, not its own storage engine |

-NexusDB's differentiation, if it holds up, is the **visual schema pipeline** combined with a **purpose-built BSON storage engine** rather than sitting on top of an existing database.
+OCEANIC BIN differentiation, if it holds up, is the **visual schema pipeline** combined with a **purpose-built BSON storage engine** rather than sitting on top of an existing database.

 ---